turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_alarm.md

 ```

-### Get metrics attached to alarm based on a metric math expression
+### Get metrics attached to each alarm based on a metric math expression

 ```sql
 select